 Medical rehabilitation is a complex, interdisciplinary system of inpatient and outpatient therapies that is part of more complex system that includes emergent and acute care following catastrophic illness or injury as well as networks that provide long term services and support.
 This system and its components provide opportunities for a broad diversity of applied research studies.
 The targets of current research at RHI range from interventions to reduce disability to ways to better measure rehabilitation effectiveness to leading edge methods to evaluate patients and maximize their outcomes.

-A program of research integrated with clinical practice that establishes RHI as a world class
+A program of translational research integrated with clinical practice that establishes RHI as a world class

 neuroscience rehabilitation center.